dbaelz/Konclik/README.md

 # Konclik: Kotlin/Native Command Line Interface Kit
-Konclik is a library for the development of a CLI application defined by a Kotlin DSL.
-It's based on Kotlin/Native, so it could work on different platforms.
+Konclik is a library for the development of a CLI application.

+##### Why Konclik?
+- Provides a simple yet useful Kotlin DSL to define the application
+- It's based on Kotlin/Native, so it works on different platforms
+  - Native library for fast, platform independent apps on Linux and macOS without a JVM
+  - JAR file to use the library on the JVM and with existing Java code

-Issues, contributions and Kotlin/Native expertise are very welcome.
+Issues, contributions and suggestions are very welcome.

 ## Project structure
 The project consists of three gradle submodules: